-The idea behind universal basic income (UBI), in which one’s government would provide every citizen in a country with a set amount of cash each month, is thought by many to be ludicrous, not to mention utterly unsustainable.
-Some countries and cities have run pilot tests, and while it’s still quite early, early indicators make it seem unlikely that UBI is going to work as planned.
+The idea behind universal basic income (UBI), in which one’s government would provide every citizen in a country with a set amount of cash each month, is thought by some to be a potential panacea to our global inequality and under/unemployment woes.

-But despite the seemingly insurmountable hurdle of figuring out how to make UBI happen, effectively and sustainably, the idea has been gaining traction rapidly in the minds of the people in recent years.
+For better or worse, the idea of UBI has been gaining traction rapidly in the minds of the people in recent years.

 Why?
 Automation.
 And fear.